 The United States Government and AI

 In many respects, artificial intelligence is already playing a big role in our world.
 In fact, the U.S. government has been investing in AI technology for over fifty years.
-However, it wasn’t until the end of the Obama administration that Washington, D.C. stepped up their game.
+However, it wasn’t until the end of the Obama administration that Washington, D.C. stepped up its game.
 From 2015–2016, the federal government spent an estimated 2.3 billion on artificial intelligence research – more than in any other period before.

 In May 2016 a subcommittee created the National Artificial Intelligence Research and Development Strategic Plan.